AI Expert Newsletter

 you do not understand, will you please stop me and let me know?

 D: You didn't just type that did you?
-There's something non-human
+There's something non-human on

 your end.